Find answers to commonly asked questions from primary care and behavioral health clinicians about working in virtual care and working with Wheel.

-Our clinicians get paid by the patient visit or by the hour, depending on the virtual care opportunity.
+Clinicians are paid by the patient visit or by the hour, depending on the virtual care opportunity.

-Do you provide clinicians medical malpractice insurance?
+Do you provide clinicians with medical malpractice insurance?

 Yes.
 Wheel provides medical malpractice insurance coverage that covers the full scope of each virtual care consult.
 This coverage also extends to collaborating physicians who are part of the Wheel network.

 At this time, Wheel does not provide collaborative and supervisory matching services.
-Our clinicians have had the most opportunity finding collaborative relationships through colleague word of mouth, posting to social media groups, in-person and virtual networking events, and connecting on LinkedIn.
+Wheel clinicians have had the most opportunity finding collaborative relationships through colleague word of mouth, posting to social media groups, in-person and virtual networking events, and connecting on LinkedIn.

-For some opportunities, we also offer clinical shadows where new clinician team members can virtually tag along with an existing Wheel clinician to get to know the consult process and learn how to work within the platform.
+For some opportunities, we also offer clinical shadows where new clinician team members can virtually tag along with an experienced Wheel clinician to get to know the consult process and learn how to work within the platform.

-At Wheel, we want our clinicians to feel empowered to deliver the highest level of patient care from day one.
+At Wheel, we want clinicians to feel empowered to deliver the highest level of patient care from day one.
 We support you throughout the onboarding process so that you start working with full confidence, serving more patients across the country with compassionate, convenient, and accessible care.

 Where can I learn more about working with Wheel?